 Mineral oils are of different varieties that can not only be used for finishing wood but for other purposes like in the production of cosmetics and also mechanical lubricants.

 If you plan to apply tung oil over mineral oil or vegetable oil, you can do it after your furniture has aged for about 30 days.

 Furniture oils are made from natural compounds, and it adds to your finishing cost overall.

 Based on the type of wood furniture you have in your garden, you can choose to pick between teak oils, linseed oils, tung oils, or danish oils.

-No matter what finish you choose, it’s important that you apply it over in the right way to get the long last finishing.
+No matter what finish you choose, you must apply it over in the right way to get the long last finishing.

-While all of these wood oils have their own set of pros and cons, you will certainly get similar end results from them as long as you abide by the instructions.
+While all of these wood oils have their own pros and cons, you will certainly get similar results from them as long as you abide by the instructions.